Jollus174/Ding-Dong-PWA/README.md

 # DingDong-PWA

+This project has now been superseded by <a href="https://github.com/Jollus88/Winning-Smash4" target="_blank">Winning at Smash 4</a>, a similar but enhanced PWA.
+Try it out <a href="https://winningatsmash4.com" target="_blank">here</a>.

 **This is a Progressive Web App for calculating Donkey Kong Ding Dong Percents in Super Smash Bros. for Wii U.**

 It's single page application that runs on JS frameworks, and utilises the Knockout.js and Jquery libraries.
 This is not a native mobile app that can be downloaded from an App Store, but contains similar functions and provides the same user experience and benefits.